Breadcrumbs

 3. Select or define the desired output format.

-If your smart field is being used to store a simple number (e.g. a dollar amount), you have the following formatting options.
+If your smart field is being used to store a simple number (e.g. a dollar quantity), you have the following formatting options.
 Choose a valid format and freely use additional characters to indicate the entities (e.g. currencies, weights etc.)

 You can even use emojis like 💵 💶 ⭐️ when selecting a custom format!